 What Is Argireline?

-Here’s how it works.
+Now you know what it is, let’s take a closer look at how Argireline works.
 For a muscle to move, it must receive a message from a neurotransmitter.
 This is a more complicated process than it sounds, so I won’t bore you with all the little details.

 You just need to know this: for this message to get through to the muscle, you need to activate something called SNARE complex.
 This complex is made up of three proteins, VAMP, Sintaxina and SNAP-25.